nod0n/calamares_wiki/Developer's-Guide.md

 * It it noninteractive only as long as `sudo` is configured as `NOPASSWD` for the current user.

 #### The ugly
-It's a Python script that happily writes into / and overwrites files owned by the package manager.
+* It's a Python script that happily writes into / and overwrites files owned by the package manager.
 It's been used successfully on Netrunner Rolling, Manjaro KDE and KaOS live systems to test changes immediately after pushing.
 Its purpose is **not** deployment for the end-user, but shortening a developer's code-build-push-test iteration.
+* It **will** happily and mercilessly break your system in various ways if you try to use it in any way beyond what's outlined above.
-It is released in the hope that it might make your system integration tasks easier as well.
+* It is released in the hope that it might make your system integration tasks easier as well, but **without any warranty**.

 # Additional developer documentation